jorge-ld8/technicalTestAvilaTek/README.md

 3.  **Set Up Environment Variables**

-    Create a `.env` file in the root of the project by copying the example file:
+    Create a `.env.development` file in ./config directory of the project by copying the example file:

     ```bash
     mkdir ./config
     cp .env.example ./config/.env.development
     ```

-    Update the `.env` file with the .env file provided to you by the team.
+    Update the `.env.development` file with the .env file provided to you by the team.

 4.  **Set Up Docker Container for RabbitMQ**